cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_sample-hcr-discussion-document.md

 # Discussion Document

 nb.
-These are real, unedited, student comments.
+These are real, unedited student comments.
 This document is shared to give you a sense of the kinds of responses this activity can elicit.
 Names have been redacted.